Insights

 And by streamlining the sign-up process with SMS verification, Triodos Bank significantly increased the number of new digital account registrations.
 Transactional SMS has many benefits – in this case, security plus growth!

-Let’s be real.
-Who wants to create another login and remember yet another password?
+Nobody wants another password to remember.
 Combine this with a complicated parking situation in a busy city and, well, you get the picture.

 Transactional SMS example sent by EasyPark